Interstate 40: Arizona

 I-40 is a main route to the South Rim of the Grand Canyon, with the exits leading into Grand Canyon National Park in Williams and Flagstaff.
 I-40 covers 359 mi in Arizona.
-Just west of exit 190, west of Flagstaff, is its highest elevation along I-40 in the US, as the road crosses just over 7330 ft at the Arizona Divide near milepost 190.
+Just west of exit 190, west of Flagstaff, is its highest elevation along I-40, as the road crosses just over 7330 ft at the Arizona Divide near milepost 190.
 I-40 also passes through the Navajo Nation, the largest Indian reservation in the US.
 Like California's segment, the highway is four lanes for the entirety of its length in the state.

 New Mexico

 I-40 covers 374 mi in New Mexico.
 As in other states it parallels or overrides the post 1937 Route 66 route through the state.
 Notable cities along I-40 include Gallup, Grants, Albuquerque, Santa Rosa, and Tucumcari.
 I-40 also travels through several Indian reservations in the western half of the state.
 It reaches its highest point in the state of 7275 ft at the Continental Divide (Campbell Pass) in western New Mexico between Gallup and Grants.
 The last place that I-40 tops 7000 ft is at the head of Tijeras Canyon east of Albuquerque at approximately 7040 ft.

 Arizona, New Mexico, Texas, Oklahoma, and Arkansas are the five states where I-40 has a speed limit of 75 mph instead of the 70 mph limit in California, Tennessee, and North Carolina.